Zenchiyu/deep-learning-implementations/README.md

 - Noise Conditional Score Networks on CIFAR-10 or FashionMNIST (not working yet so I didn't upload it)
 - Denoising Diffusion Probabilistic Model (not working yet so I didn't upload it)
-- Generative Pre-trained Transformer, decoder-only part of the Transformer (did not train the model, byte pair encoding tokenizer not implemented, inference missing) but I've uploaded the model
+- Generative Pre-trained Transformer, decoder-only part of the Transformer (not completely working, issues with long-term dependencies)
 </details>

 <details>